AmirErez/BBERT/README.md

 ### Installing Git

-If you don't have Git installed on your system, you'll need it to clone the repository and access Git LFS files.
+If you don't have Git installed on your system, you'll need it to clone the repository.
+Model files are automatically downloaded from Hugging Face Hub.

 **On Unix/Linux:**
 ```bash